In a palindromic meter he mused,

 Revered by Gordon as the risen Lord.

-Edward Elgar was captivated by ciphers, riddles, and wordplay.
-As Michael Kennedy commented regarding one of England’s greatest composers, Elgar “loved puns, acrostics, secret codes and crossword puzzles” Understandably some speculate he inserted various ciphers within the Enigma Variations to decisively resolve a number of seemingly intractable riddles.
-These include a missing Principal Theme on which the entire work is based, a mysterious ‘dark saying’ associated with the Enigma Theme, and a secret friend and inspiration behind Variation XIII.
+The British romantic composer Edward Elgar was captivated by ciphers, riddles, and wordplay.
+As Michael Kennedy commented regarding one of England’s greatest composers, Elgar “loved puns, acrostics, secret codes and crossword puzzles.”
+Understandably, some speculate he inserted various ciphers within the Enigma Variations to decisively resolve a number of seemingly intractable riddles.
+These include a missing principal Theme on which the entire work is based, a mysterious “dark saying” associated with the Enigma Theme, and a secret friend and inspiration behind Variation XIII.
 Indeed, there is a certain ironic elegance to answering one set of riddles with yet another.
 Could there be any music ciphers hidden within the Variations?
 And if so, where are they and can they be decrypted?

-Locks also sounds like lochs.
+“LOQX” also sounds like lochs.
 In Scottish and Gaelic, a loch is a lake or sea inlet.
-Reading LOQX as lochs is intriguing for Elgar sonically portrays the sea in Variation XIII using quotations from Mendelssohn’s concert overture Calm Sea and Prosperous Voyage.
-Read as lochs, LOQX suggests the Mendelssohn fragments harbor ciphers.
-Further research revealed there are multiple ciphers embedded in those seemingly extraneous fragments: The FAE Cipher, Mendelssohn Cipher, and Romanza Cipher.
+Reading “LOQX” as lochs is intriguing for Elgar sonically portrays the sea in Variation XIII with quotations from Mendelssohn’s concert overture Calm Sea and Prosperous Voyage.
+Read as lochs, “LOQX” suggests the Mendelssohn fragments harbor ciphers.
+Further research revealed there are multiple ciphers embedded in those seemingly extraneous fragments: The “FAE” Cipher, Mendelssohn Cipher, and Romanza Cipher.
 These ciphers confirm the name of the unstated Principal Theme, the identity of the secret friend, and a major source of inspiration behind the Variations – the Turin Shroud.
-Amazingly both the FAE and Mendelssohn ciphers use the keys of the Mendelssohn fragments as part of their respective codes.
-As mentioned earlier, locks are commonly opened by keys.
+Amazingly both the “FAE” and Mendelssohn ciphers use the keys of the Mendelssohn fragments as part of their respective codes.
+Akin to ciphers, locks are typically opened with keys.